SuperOfficeDocs/superoffice-docs/docs/en/sale/learn/sales-guide/working-with-sales-guide.md

     > [!TIP]
     > To create several follow-ups of the same type, right-click the activity and select **Create another**.
 The [follow-ups dialog][2] then opens.

-4. Once all follow-ups and documents for a stage are completed, go to the next stage on the main **Sale** card.
+4. After all follow-ups and documents for a stage are completed, go to the next stage on the main **Sale** card.

     > [!NOTE]
     > If you wish, you can go to the next stage without creating or performing all the follow-ups/documents in a stage.